B2.3 Use mental math strategies to calculate percents of whole numbers, including 1%, 5%, 10%, 15%, 25%, and 50%, and explain the strategies used.

 Benchmarks

 The mental representations used by students are reinforced by the use of benchmarks.
-In general, a benchmark is a reference point.
-The benchmarks used in the study of decimals and percents are similar to those used in the study of fractions.
+In general, a benchmark is a reference.
+The benchmarks for decimals and percents are similar to those used for fractions.
 By making connections between decimals, percents, and fraction benchmarks, students deepen their number sense.

 Benchmarks for Fractions, Percents and Decimals

-Fraction Percentage Decimal Number Example of a mental representation
+Fraction Percent Decimal Number Example of a Mental Representation

 The study of decimals and percentages provides an excellent opportunity to discuss proportionality relationships.
 As soon as a result is expressed as a percentage, it can be rewritten as a decimal fraction and then be represented by an equivalent fraction.

-Proportionality relationships make it possible to solve a multitude of everyday problems by resorting to simple reasoning within the reach of students in the junior cycle.
-For example, if 15% of the 500 students in a school like couscous, it is possible to determine, in various ways, that there are 75 students who like couscous.
-Here are some examples.
+Understanding proportional relationships makes it possible to solve a multitude of everyday problems by resorting to simple reasoning.
+For example, if 15% of the 500 students in a school like couscous, it is possible to determine, in various ways, that there are 75 students who like couscous, as shown in the following examples.

 Example 1